 Graeber made matters worse by printing his name on the line clearly marked “signature” on one of the forms.
 Steeped in Kafka, Catch-22 and David Foster Wallace’s The Pale King, Graeber was alive to all the hellish ironies of the situation but that didn’t make it any easier to bear.
 “We spend so much of our time filling in forms,” he says.
 “I like to think I’m actually a smart person.
 Nearly Three-Fourths of U.S. Workers in Their 30s Want a Career Change, Reveals University of Phoenix Survey.

 PHOENIX--(BUSINESS WIRE)--A majority of U.S. working adults want to change careers, but may be staying put because they are uncertain about what career they want to pursue.
 A recent University of Phoenix® School of Business national survey of working adults in the U.S. revealed that 59 percent of working adults, and almost three-fourths (73 percent) of professionals in their 30s are interested in changing careers.
 Compared to the University’s 2013 survey on the topic, the percentage of 30-somethings who desire career change has increased by nearly 10 percentage points (64 percent in 2013).

-“With professionals less likely to feel locked into a specific career path and the average person remaining in the workforce much longer, it’s not surprising that working adults are branching out and exploring many different professional opportunities” OECD Better Life Index.
+“With professionals less likely to feel locked into a specific career path and the average person remaining in the workforce much longer, it’s not surprising that working adults are branching out and exploring many different professional opportunities” Why do so many Americans want to change careers?
+I want a change, but….
+Tips for Career Change Success Changing a career at any age can be daunting.
+OECD Better Life Index.